hojte/CTF-Writeups/TDCNET-T_dc_RON/readme.md

 # T-dc-RON
 ## TDCNET CTF
 The TDCNET CTF was a medium level CTF.
 Not on CTF-time because physical participation was a part of the rules.
-A few people from Cyberlandsholdet was also present at the event, which was nicely hosted at TDC at their headquarters in Copenhagen.
+A few players from the danish national team 'Cyberlandsholdet' was also present at the event, which was nicely hosted at TDC at their headquarters in Copenhagen.

 ## Initial inspection
 We are handed over a `game` binary and a `run.sh`, specifying that we have to run it like so:

 `qemu-system-i386 -fda gameOriginal.bin`

 Running requires the QEMU emulator and also a linux UI version, as the game needs graphics to render.
 Starting the game and just letting it run will cause the game to end in a losing state when the snake hits a wall:
 ![](snake_loss.png)

 So it is a snake game.
 However, the points are tiny, making it hard to hit them, and the snake only 'stretches' - it does not move!
 So it is safe to say that it will be impossible to win the game in this state.

 ## Inspection
 Time to take a look at the disassembly.
 I am saying disassembly because it is a 16-bit game which IDA cannot decompile into c pseudocode: